rejinr89/react-native-learning/readme.md

 ## Learnings

-Observed difference in adding padding to containers and text inside it, doesn't work exactly like web.
+-Observed difference in adding padding to containers and text inside it, doesn't work exactly like web.

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+-borderStyle:'dashed'

 ```bash
 pip install foobar